AthenaCore/AwesomeResponsibleAI/README.md

 ### Adversarial ML

-- Oprea, A., & Vassilev, A. (2023).
-Adversarial machine learning: A taxonomy and terminology of attacks and mitigations.
+- Oprea, A., & Vassilev, A. (2023). **Adversarial machine learning: A taxonomy and terminology of attacks and mitigations**.
 National Institute of Standards and Technology.
 [Article](https://www.nist.gov/publications/adversarial-machine-learning-taxonomy-and-terminology-attacks-and-mitigations?utm_source=substack&utm_medium=email)

 ### Bias